mtwango/wordpress-plugin/README.md

 }
 ```

-Or you can define a custom repository:
+or you can define a custom repository:

 ```json
 {